srl295/srl295.github.io/source/resume.md

 Familiar, with low levels of comprehension, with a wide variety of scripts and their distinctions: Arabic, Hebrew, Cyrillic (Russian), Devanagari (Hindi) and neighbors, Syriac (Assyrian), Japanese and Chinese ideographs.

 Interested in Braille (limited skill) and sign languages.
-Some experience and much interest in linguistics/computational linguistics via IBM Translation projects, ICU/CLDR and the UTC/Unicode Script Ad Hoc.
+Some experience and much interest in linguistics/computational linguistics translation projects, ICU/CLDR and the UTC/Unicode Script Ad Hoc.

 ## Other Experience